hengkuanxin/GIS-DATA/README.md

 Feel free to upload and download the data sets directly onto and from the repository.

 **For good organisation of data, please create a new subfolder for each data set.**

+Update: as many of our data file sizes are large, I am currently not able to upload them as it is.
+Tried looking into GIT LFS but to no avail, having troubles with git bash.